Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions

 The \mpar{Ehrenfest time} formalism outlined in this Section is quantitatively accurate as long as the number of collective excitations does not grow too large $\langle \hat n_{0} \rangle \ll N$ compared to the system size.
 As shown in Sec.~\ref{sec_alpha0eq} this assumption is generically valid for ground states, even at the quantum critical points~\cite{dusuel2005continuous, dusuel2004finite}.
 Out of equilibrium, this condition defines the Ehrenfest time scale, given by \beq \langle \hat n_{0}(T_{\text{Ehr}}) \rangle \sim N \, . \eeq On this time scale the quadratic truncation of the bosonic representation loses accuracy.
 The non-linear corrections generally lead to saturation of the growth of quantum fluctuations and to revivals on much longer times.
 Putting everything together, we have

 The dynamical growth of collective quantum fluctuations goes hand in hand with the scrambling of quantum information and the dynamics of quantum entanglement.
-As we will discuss in the next two sections, the approach described here allows us to derive an exact relation between $\langle \hat n_{0}(t)\rangle$, scrambling and entanglement.
+As we will discuss in the next two sections, the approach described here allows us to derive an exact relation between $\langle \hat n_{0}(t)\rangle$, scrambling, and entanglement.

 \summary{Collective quantum fluctuations evolve as the linearized flow of displacements around the classical trajectory before the Ehrenfest time scale.
-The latter is defined as the time for which the number of quantum fluctuations becomes comparable with the system size and consequently, it depends on the classical phase-space. }
+The latter is defined as the time for which the amount of quantum fluctuations becomes comparable with the system size.
+Consequently, this time scale depends on the classical phase-space. }